hapifhir/org.hl7.fhir.validator-wrapper/README.md

 ## Building this Project

-This project uses the [gradle build tool][Link-GradleWebpage] to build, and includes pre-build gradlew wrappers for common build tasks.
+This project uses the [gradle build tool][Link-GradleWebpage] to build, and includes pre-built gradlew wrappers for common build tasks.

 ### To build: